Capitol riot trial opens for Cowboys for Trump founder

 Associated Press

+The judge heard testimony on Monday from three government witnesses before prosecutors rested their case.
+Griffin’s lawyer said he doesn’t plan to call any defense witnesses.

-Griffin is one of the few riot defendants who isn’t accused of entering the Capitol or engaging in any violent or destructive behavior.
+The case against Griffin is unlike most of the Capitol riot prosecutions.
+He is one of the few riot defendants who isn’t accused of entering the Capitol or engaging in any violent or destructive behavior.
 He claims he has been selectively prosecuted for his political views.

 Griffin, one of three members of the Otero County Commission in southern New Mexico, is among a handful of riot defendants who either held public office or ran for a government leadership post in the 2 1/2 years before the attack.